21 Things to Know Before Moving to Atlanta, GA [2024]

 Locals are accustomed to everything being named Peachtree something, despite the fact they've likely never seen a Peachtree anywhere near Atlanta.

 There are 15 separate streets with the name Peachtree in them.
-That can take some getting used to.
+That can take some getting used to, and Google Maps isn’t necessarily your friend when you’re in a traffic jam and trying to figure out which street you’re actually turning onto.

 The main roads you'll probably need are Peachtree St. and West Peachtree.
 Just make sure you plug in the right Peachtree street, road, or variation to get to your destination.